-\Four Credits Dickie Once a Year\ - 390.
-Advanced Research A psychology laboratory course designed to provide students with hands-on experience with an actual, ongoing research program.
+390. Advanced Research - A psychology laboratory course designed to provide students with hands-on experience with an actual, ongoing research program.
 Its main purpose is to prepare students for doctoral graduate study.
 Students will be assisting professors with their research and thus be learning by doing.
 Students must submit an application (available in the departmental office) no later than noon on the Friday before registration.
 Permission slips (required) will be distributed at 3:00 p.m. that same day.
-Prerequisites: Research Methods (PSY 200) and permission of the instructor.
 It is strongly recommended that the course be taken no later than during the junior year.
 This course may be taken only once.
-Prerequisites: Psychology 100 and Psychology 200.
+Prerequisites: Psychology 100, Psychology 200, and permission of instructor.
+Four Credits Staff Both Semesters

-Four Credits Staff Both Semesters - 395.
-Studies in Psychology An experimental lecture or seminar course designed as a one-time or trial offering.
+395. Studies in Psychology - An experimental lecture or seminar course designed as a one-time or trial offering.
 May be repeated for credit but no more than four credits may be applied to the 18-credit psychology minor.
 Prerequisite: permission of instructor.

-Two to Four Credits Staff - 410.
-Clinical Psychology Therapy and Assessment This course will introduce the student to the major topics in clinical psychology.
+Two to Four Credits Staff

+410. Introduction to Clinical Psychology - This course will introduce the student to the major topics in clinical psychology.
 The most influential psychotherapies will be studied, including their theoretical background and applications.
 Research regarding therapeutic effectiveness will be discussed.
 In addition, the conceptual, statistical, and ethical issues involving assessment of personality and intelligence will be examined.
 Prerequisite: Psychology 370.

-Four Credits Bade, Roehling, vanOyen Witvliet Both Semesters

-- 420. Health Psychology This course is taught in a seminar format and investigates how psychological factors affect aspects of health and illness.
-A biopsychosocial model is used to examine issues in: (1) health behaviors and primary intervention, (2) stress, illness, and stress reductions, (3) the management of pain and discomfort, and (4) the management of chronic and terminal illness.
+Four Credits Bade, Roehling, vanOyen Witvliet Both Semesters 420.
+Health Psychology - This course is taught in a seminar format and investigates how psychological factors affect aspects of health and illness.
+A biopsychosocial model is used to examine issues in: 1) health behaviors and primary intervention, 2) stress, illness, and stress reductions, 3) the management of pain and discomfort, and 4) the management of chronic and terminal illness.
 Prerequisite: advanced psychology major, or advanced pre-medical student, or advanced nursing student, or advanced kinesiology major.
-Two Credits Bade Once A Year - 490.
-Special Studies This program affords an opportunity for the advanced psychology student to pursue supervised projects of his or her own choosing beyond the regular course offerings.
+Two Credits Bade Fall Semester

+490. Special Studies - This program affords an opportunity for the advanced psychology student to pursue supervised projects of his or her own choosing beyond the regular course offerings.
 The project may take on one of two forms: the scholarly treatment of a particular topic using the library or laboratory research.